hughpyle/ASR33/README.md

 An eighth data bit can be used for [parity](https://en.wikipedia.org/wiki/Parity_bit), depending on the exact model of Teletype keyboard.
 The tape punch and reader can use all 8 bits.

 #### Serial Data
 The data connection is a serial current-loop (two-wire system).
-This is reliable over moderate distances (up to several kilometers), so the computer can be some distance and support multiple terminals connected at once.
+There are two independent current loops, one for "send" and another for "receive".
+They are quite reliable over moderate distances (up to several kilometers), and multiple terminals can be connected to a remote computer.

-Instead of a current loop, PCs generally used the [RS-232](https://en.wikipedia.org/wiki/RS-232) serial interface standard, which is based on voltage rather than current.
+PCs generally used the [RS-232](https://en.wikipedia.org/wiki/RS-232) serial interface standard, which is based on voltage rather than current.
 But this has itself been superseded by USB.

-By USB standards, a teletype is ridiculously slow.
-Its serial data format – 1 start bit, 8 data bits and 2 stop bits – is simple, but obsolete.
-Very few serial hardware interfaces (UARTs) can be found that will connect at the low speed 10 characters per second (110 bits per second).
+The Model 33's serial data format – 1 start bit, 8 data bits and 2 stop bits – is simple, but obsolete.
+By USB standards, a teletype is ridiculously slow; very few serial hardware interfaces (UARTs) can be found that will connect at the blazing speed of 10 characters per second (110 bits per second).

 [![teletype ASR33 on pedestal](pix/20181014_101010_x500.jpg)](pix/20181014_101010.jpg)